Debanking

 Debanking (sometimes spelled de-banking, and also known within the banking industry as de-risking) is the closure of people's or organizations' bank accounts by banks that perceive the account holders to pose a financial, legal, regulatory, or reputational risk to the bank.

-Examples of this include the enforcement of anti-corruption and anti–money laundering laws, the closing of bank accounts of sex workers, and people considered to be politically exposed persons.
+Examples of this include the enforcement of anti-corruption and anti–money laundering laws, anti-terrorism efforts, and the closing of bank accounts of sex workers, or people violating immigration laws, or those considered to be politically exposed.

-The closure of accounts is generally performed without giving a reason and without the prospect of appeal.
-De-banking can have severe consequences for individuals, as it cuts them off from many activities in society.
+Debanking has been criticized for limited legal clarity and financial exclusion.
+It can have severe consequences for individuals, as it displaces them from accessing a range of activities within society.

 By country

 Australia

-In September 2020, ANZ was accused of discrimination by Australian cryptocurrency exchanger Allan Flynn before the ACT Civil and Administrative Tribunal.
-The dispute is the first human rights action brought by a Bitcoin trader against a bank alleging discrimination on the basis of Flynn's "profession, trade, occupation, or calling" in violation of the Australian Capital Territory's anti-discrimination legislation.
-Flynn alleges ANZ denied him banking services on the basis of his occupation as a cryptocurrency exchanger by closing his and his brother's bank accounts and contacting another bank about his Bitcoin trading, allegedly causing the other bank to similarly deny him service.
-Interlocutory orders were made by the Tribunal in June 2021.
-The matter between Flynn and the bank was settled in October 2021 with ANZ admitting in a statement that it had de-banked Flynn because he operated Bitcoin trading service, and that it could (subject to their defences) amount to discrimination, but that they believed doing so was necessary to mitigate exposure to regulatory risk.
-Flynn maintains, despite the settlement requiring him to withdraw the action, that ANZ's actions were unlawful.
+In September 2020, ANZ was accused of discrimination by the Australian cryptocurrency exchanger Allan Flynn before the ACT Civil and Administrative Tribunal.
+The dispute was the first human rights action brought by a bitcoin trader against a bank, alleging discrimination on the basis of Flynn's "profession, trade, occupation, or calling", in violation of the Australian Capital Territory's anti-discrimination legislation.
+Flynn alleged that ANZ denied him banking services on the basis of his occupation as a cryptocurrency exchanger by closing his and his brother's bank accounts and contacting another bank about his bitcoin trading, allegedly causing the other bank to similarly deny him service.
+The matter between Flynn and the bank was settled in October 2021, with ANZ admitting in a statement that it had debanked Flynn because he operated a bitcoin trading service, and that this could (subject to their defences) amount to discrimination, but that they believed doing so was necessary to mitigate exposure to regulatory risk.
+Flynn has maintained, despite the settlement requiring him to withdraw the action, that ANZ's actions were unlawful.

-In 2024 a gay sex worker in Melbourne won his discrimination case against two financial service providers for closing his accounts in 2021 due to prejudice against his occupation.
+In 2024, a gay sex worker in Melbourne won his discrimination case against two financial service providers for closing his accounts in 2021 due to prejudice against his occupation.

 Canada

-In response to the Canada convoy protest of 2022, at least 76 bank accounts linked to the protests totaling CA$3.2 million were frozen under the Emergencies Act.
+In response to the Canada convoy protest of 2022, at least 76 bank accounts linked to the protests, totaling CA$3.2 million, were frozen under the Emergencies Act.
 This sparked controversy, eventually leading to a court ruling that the freezing was unconstitutional.
-An appeal is underway as of 2024.
+An appeal was underway as of 2024.